GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 - Challenge 1: Upload the data to the vector database
    - Create an embedding for each entry in the dataset (discussed later), and upload the data to a vector database using the predefined schema.
 Do this using a genkit flow.
-- Challenge 2: Your first flow that analyses the user's input.
+- Challenge 2: Your first flow that analyses the user's input
    - Create a flow that takes the user's latest input and make sure you extract *any* long term preference or dislike.
-- Challenge 3: Flow that analyses the converstation history and transforms the user's latest query with the relevant context.
+- Challenge 3: Contextually transform user queries based on chat history
-- Challenge 4: Retrieve the relevant documents from the transformed context created at the previous challenge.
+- Challenge 4: Update the retriever to fetch documents based on a query
-- Challenge 5: Create a meaningful response to the user (RAG flow).
+- Challenge 5: The full RAG flow
    - Select the relevant outputs from the previous stages and return a meaningful output to the user.

 ## Prerequisites